hwbyak/ubuntu-to-awesome-website-in-5-mins/README.md

 4. A Command line tool (like Terminal if you're on a Mac like me or Putty if your on Windows), personally I prefer iTerm 2 which is free)

-5. (Optional) A Code Editor, I use Visual Studio Code which is free.
+5. (Optional) A Code Editor, I use the free version of Visual Studio Code.

-6. (Optional) A SFTP GUI, I use Filezilla which is free.
+6. (Optional) A SFTP GUI, I use the free version of Filezilla.

 ## INSTRUCTIONS